Delano Peak (12,169 ft) is the county high point for both Beaver & Paiute Counties, and sits to the east of Beaver, UT in the Tushar Mountains.

 Within 5 minutes you’ll see a sign for FR224 (as this used to be an old jeep road).

 Continue following the jeep road, along the ridge.
-Eventually it will turn into a single track trail.
+Eventually, it will turn into a single-track trail.
+At 0.5 miles you will see the old fence line.

 Charlie’s face says it all – Whoo hoo!!!
-On the summit!
+Our first time on the summit in December 2017!

 Save me on Pinterest!